 If tempting snacks are in your cupboards, there is a high chance you will eat more than you need.

 - Go shopping with a full stomach and buy only nutritious food from my shopping list (download for FREE on my website).

-- Choose healthy alternatives of snacks (an apple with peanut butter, 75 % cocoa organic chocolate with a handful of nuts, Greek yoghurt with berries and chia seeds).
+- Choose healthy alternatives of snacks (an apple with peanut butter, 75 % cocoa organic chocolate with a handful of almonds, Greek yoghurt with berries and chia seeds).

 - Drink 20 minutes before you eat.
 Chances are you will not feel tempted to snack.